 Keyless Access is a key-free locking and ignition system to unlock and lock the vehicle without actively using its key.
-To do this, it is only necessary to have a valid vehicle key in the corresponding detection area to attempt to access the vehicle w Fig. 125 (A) and touch one of the sensor surfaces on the door handles w Fig. 126 or operate the softtouch/handle on the rear lid w page 127 w 0.
+For this, all that is required is for a valid vehicle key to be in an area near the vehicle w Fig. 130 and one of the sensor surfaces on the door handles to be touched w Fig. 131 w ().

 The vehicle can be unlocked and locked via the front doors only.
 When doing so, the remote control key must be no further than approx. 1.5 m from the door handle.

 It does not matter where you carry the key, for instance whether it is in your jacket pocket or in a briefcase.